jaimevelascob/deep_l/README.md

 # deep_l
-implementation of deepl for a asignaturte of university
+implementation of module for complete sentences for deepl asignature of university